A fetus goes through many stages of development. One of the milestones is when the heart begins to beat.

 |Week of pregnancy||Level of heart development|

-The heart begins to beat, and it may be possible to detect it using vaginal ultrasound.
+Cardiac tissue begins to contract, and it may be possible to detect it using vaginal ultrasound.

 The heart rate of a fetus changes as it develops.
 In general, the rate is 110–160 beats per minute.

-A woman may have a scan to detect the fetal heartbeat at different stages of pregnancy.
-A doctor may recommend a scan as early as 7 weeks if the woman has had spotting, bleeding, or problems with a previous pregnancy.
+A pregnant person may undergo a scan to detect the fetal heartbeat at different stages of pregnancy.
+A doctor may recommend a scan as early as 6 weeks if the person has had spotting, bleeding, or problems with a previous pregnancy.

-A healthcare provider may perform an ultrasound in the first trimester to:
+A healthcare professional may perform an ultrasound in the first trimester to: